 ERGO SUM is an immersive experience created by director/writer Ellie Chadwick, combining live performance with illusory, multi-sensory technology, exploring neurology, psychiatry, and the kaleidoscopic nature of human experience.

 Binaural sound, projection mapping (from Limbic Cinema), and haptic sensation immerses audience members in the minds of the characters, allowing them to experience the world in multiple different ways.

-After two major R&D phases in 2015 and 2017 supported by Arts Council England, Big Lottery, Sennheiser, Theatre Delicatessen, and the University of Warwick, we are currently working on a full realisation of the production at the Barbican Pit in 2019, supported by Watershed Pervasive Media Studio (Bristol), Theatre Delicatessen (London), and the Barbican Guildhall (London) via their open labs scheme.
+After two major R&D phases in 2015 and 2017 supported by Arts Council England, Big Lottery, Sennheiser, Theatre Delicatessen, and the University of Warwick, we worked on a full realisation of the production at the Barbican Pit in 2019, supported by Watershed Pervasive Media Studio (Bristol), Theatre Delicatessen (London), and the Barbican Guildhall (London) via their open labs scheme.
 The piece was due to be developed further for performance at Bristol Old Vic as part of their 2020 Ferment Festival, but this has been curtailed due to the covid19 pandemic.

 Abrianna has a mission.
 She’s not sure what it is yet, but she knows it’s important.
 Why else would she be seeing and hearing messages everywhere she goes?
 Thing is, adapting to London city-life after growing up in the Tuscan countryside is not proving easy: technology seems to be malfunctioning around her, and even turning against her.
 When she ends up in hospital after finding a chip buried inside her arm, she starts to question her own reality.